17th/18th c, pine, mineral pigments, gold leaf. 42″ w, 18″ d, 55.5″ h.

 From the earliest times, some form of Buddhism has been the dominant religion of Tibet.
 Buddhists followers founded the monasteries.
 In the hope of attaining enlightenment and a path to a favorable rebirth, these Buddhists donated their time and effort helping build monasteries and furniture that filled them.
 A large part of antique furniture found in Tibet today was originally used in monasteries.

 This cabinet is an excellent example of an ancient monastic piece.
 It exhibits rudimentary construction methods but a masterful decorating skill that the world came to value and love about Tibetan furniture.
 As Tibet sits on a high plateau, it has poor building material as only pine and other conifers could grow.
 Material and building technique consequently were not as important to the Tibetans as colorful decorations.
-This cabinet was made by putting together slabs of wood and then elaborately painted religious symbols on them in a uniquely Tibetan gesso painting technique known as “kyungbur”.
+This cabinet was made by putting together slabs of wood and then elaborately painted religious symbols on them in a uniquely Tibetan gesso painting technique known as “Kyung bur”.
 This technique calls for outlining the pictures with a thick application of gesso and then highlighting this raised gesso with gold leaf or gold paint.
-The work involves master artists and cabinet makers.
+The work involves master artists and cabinet makers and only monasteries could afford to have this kind of cabinets made.
 So, cabinets coming out of monasteries are some of the finest Tibetan furniture.

-This cabinet dodged a cultural revolution when so many cultural and religious furniture and arts were vandalized, damaged or destroyed.
-It survived in excellent condition and is a relic to treasure.
+This cabinet survived a cultural revolution when so many cultural and religious furniture and arts were vandalized, damaged or destroyed.
+It is in excellent condition and is a relic to treasure.